 The common challenges of working remotely

-While remote work has a lot of obvious benefits, it still comes with its own major challenges—especially if employees don’t have access to different workspaces.
+While the remote work trends have a lot of obvious benefits, it still comes with their own major challenges—especially if employees don’t have access to different workspaces.
 According to a Buffer survey, here are some of the common challenges of remote employees: